SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/_index.en.md

 Selenium provides tools to make functional user interaction easier, but does not help you write well-architected test suites.
-In this chapte, we offer advice, guidelines, and recommendations on how to approach functional web page automation.
+In this chapter, we offer advice, guidelines, and recommendations on how to approach functional web page automation.

 This chapter records software design patterns popular